zwang2244/bug-free-bassoon/proposal.md

  2. Delete a student

  3. Search a student

+ 4. Add an item

+ 5. Delete an item

+ 6. Search an item

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.